JeffSpies/d2d/README.md

   <img src="https://img.shields.io/github/license/jeffspies/d2d" alt="Shield showing the repo license" /><a>
 </p>

-d2d is a templating engine
+> It's basic use is to generate files from a source template directory, but with a map file it can send templated files anywhere.

 ## Features
- -
+- 🚀 Uses the hyper-fast and robust [Eta](https://github.com/eta-dev/eta) templating engine
+- 📦 Has a docker image for repeatable templating in your build processes

 ## Usage